openreplay/openreplay/CONTRIBUTING.md

 We want to keep our docs comprehensive, concise and updated.
 We are grateful for any kind of contribution in this area:
 - Report missing sections
-- Fix errors in existing docs
+- Fix errors in the existing docs
 - Add content to the docs

 ### Community Content